isaacloft/SafetyVictoria/README.md

-# FIT5120_Safe_Melbourne
+# SafetyVictoria
-This is the visualization project for FIT5120 Phonenix team.
+This is the visualization project.
 The framework is integrated with Spring MVC, Hibernate, JPA, MySQL, JSP, JavaScript, HTML5, D3, Leaflet, Jquery